 Mum and I have started to tackle the sale of Dad's beautifully made model steam engines, tools and parts in his workshops.
 This is a lifetime's collection; some complete, others part-built or part-assembled and not all necessarily in the same place.
 'Us girls' are flying a bit blind on this, yet loving energy is building momentum and we nurture ourselves with laughter, pausing to acknowledge each step forward and rewards with absorbing films and yummy food.
 Fudge may also feature...

-Many blessings being shared and loving energy created.
+Many blessings are being shared and loving energy is created.